moagrius/tv4/README.md

 Additional plugins are provided to allow adding overlaying Views (markers), info windows, hot spots, path drawing, and coordinate translation.

 Version 4 is fairly young.
-If you're need a stable version, the last release of version 2 is 2.7.7, and is available as a branch, here: https://github
-.com/moagrius/TileView/tree/version-2.7.7, or from the [releases page](https://github.com/moagrius/TileView/releases).
+If you're need a stable version, the last release of version 2 is 2.7.7, and is available as a branch, here: https://github.com/moagrius/TileView/tree/version-2.7.7, or from the [releases page](https://github.com/moagrius/TileView/releases).
 You can also get it from gradle using the old namespace:
 `implementation 'com.qozix:tileview:2.7.7'`

-No further work will be done on version 2.
+No further work will be done on version 2 or 3.
+Version 4 is the current release, and will be actively supported.

 **This is truly open source.**  I'm very happy to accept improvements or bug fixes - no caveats; create an issue, branch, and create a PR.
 While I'm not super interested in finding bugs and don't want the issues page to become a wasteland (I already know what most of them are, and will start to document them as this make its way into the wild), I am very interested in fixing those bugs - if you have the time to locate and correct a bug, please open a PR.